A Nationally Accredited Health Department Since 2017

 • Ensure smoking areas are at least 15 feet from outdoor patio areas.

-• Post “No Smoking” signs at each entrance to the place of employment or public place where smoking is prohibited.
+• Post “No Smoking or E-” signs at each entrance to the place of employment or public place to notify patrons and employees that smoking, including e-cigarette use is prohibited.

-• “No Smoking” signs must comply with the specification in the Smoke-free Illinois Act.
-“No Smoking” signs or the international “No Smoking” symbol, consisting of a pictorial representation of a burning cigarette enclosed in a red circle with a red bar across it, must be clearly posted in each public place and place of employment where smoking is prohibited.
+• “No Smoking or E-Cigarette Use” signs must comply with the specification in the Smoke-free Illinois Act and be clearly posted at each entrance of public places and place of employments where smoking is prohibited.

 Additional Resources on the Smoke-free Illinois Act